Community Health Nursing

 - Services are not denied to clients because of an inability to pay.

-Communicable Disease Reporting and Screening
+Infectious Disease Reporting and Screening

-The (DPC) Public Health Nurses provide timely and appropriate response to infectious disease outbreaks.
+Public health nurses provide timely and appropriate response to infectious disease outbreaks.
 This includes the collection of specimens and interviewing persons who have been exposed or who may already be infected.

 There is no cost for disease investigations.
 However, routine screening for infectious diseases using blood tests (i.e. Measles titer for employment) will be chargeable.